Skip to main content

 In addition to interacting with GPT-4o through the ChatGPT interface, developers can interact with GPT-4o through the OpenAI API, enabling them to integrate GPT-4o's capabilities into their applications and systems.

-The GPT-4o API opens up a vast array of potential use cases by leveraging its multimodal capabilities:
+The GPT-4o API opens up a vast array of potential use cases by using its multimodal capabilities:

 Modality